blackberry/OpenCV/modules/core/doc/basic_structures.rst

         // works, but looks a bit obscure.
         A.row(i) = A.row(j) + 0;

-        // this is a bit longe, but the recommended method.
+        // this is a bit longer, but the recommended method.
         A.row(j).copyTo(A.row(i));

 Mat::col
 ------------
 Creates a matrix header for the specified matrix column.

-.. ocv:function:: Mat Mat::col(int j) const
+.. ocv:function:: Mat Mat::col(int x) const

-    :param j: A 0-based column index.
+    :param x: A 0-based column index.

 The method makes a new header for the specified matrix column and returns it.
 This is an O(1) operation, regardless of the matrix size.
 The underlying data of the new matrix is shared with the original matrix.
 See also the
 :ocv:func:`Mat::row` description.